Can You Freeze Yogurt?

 One way to enjoy frozen yogurt is by using it in recipes where it doesn't need to be thawed.
 Smoothies, including this simple Fruit & Yogurt Smoothie or this Spinach-Avocado Smoothie, are perfect.
 Smoothie bowls and shakes are also great.

 If you do thaw the yogurt, use it in recipes where texture is less important.
 Focus on dishes that call for rich creaminess and tart tanginess, but don't need to be super smooth.
 Frozen yogurt can be used in marinades for fish or chicken—the yogurt helps tenderize the meat—or turn it into a creamy, flavorful salad dressing.
 As long as they're not meant to be super smooth, dips and spreads are another place to use thawed frozen yogurt.

 Another excellent way to use previously frozen yogurt, especially yogurt that's been in the freezer for closer to two months, is in baked goods.
 Cakes, quick breads and muffins are your best options, but any recipe that includes yogurt in the batter—including pancakes and waffles—can be made with thawed frozen yogurt.

 How to Eat Frozen Yogurt Frozen

 While yogurt doesn't magically turn into the sweet and creamy dessert we know and love when we freeze it, some people do enjoy it straight from the freezer.
-You can just dig your spoon in, place popsicle sticks into single servings while freezing, or plan ahead and make these Coconut Yogurt Pops.
+You can just dig your spoon in, place popsicle sticks into single servings while freezing, or plan ahead.
 And, of course, using yogurt to actually make frozen yogurt is its own way of freezing yogurt and also quite simple.
-Some recipes, such as this Peach Frozen Yogurt, can even be made without an ice cream maker.